The Villeroys settle in Paris

 One of the clients, an older man from California

 that had every day and who was a friend of our dog "Electrica"

 was a little sad to see this happen ...

 Things are not always easy in France ...

 Mum send the money to buy one new computer

 We found out that Fnac electronics store offered a shopping card

 making it possible to buy two more computers

 payable in 24 monthly payments.

-Another one was found in front of a "poubelle" (trash can)
+The forth computer was found in front of a "poubelle" (trash can)